 POLS 6312 Survey of American Institutions and Policy (Policy core) - Theoretical and empirical issues in American institutions and policy.

 POLS 6313 Seminar in International Relations (International Relations) - Examination of international political systems.
-Emphasizes changing patterns of international accomodation, competition, and conflict.
+Emphasizes changing patterns of international accommodation, competition, and conflict.
 Examines theories of international politics.

-POLS 6314 Fundamentals of Policy Analysis (Policy) - How public policies are decided.
+POLS 6314 Policy Analysis (Policy) - How public policies are decided.
 Tools for policy decision making.
 Political, social, and legal determinants of public policy.

 POLS 6315 Seminar in Health Care Policy (Policy) - Politics and economics of health and medical care with emphasis on the delivery of services, their quality, distribution, and financing.